almostearthling/whenever/README.md

 As said above, **whenever** accepts commands (in the form of _command lines_) through the standard input.
 Actually, no prompt is shown, and the console log will keep showing up continuously even when an user types any interactive command: in fact the _stdin_ based interface is mainly aimed at wrapping **whenever** into a graphical shell that could use these commands to control the scheduler.

 A _command line_ is intended as one of the commands in the table below, possibly followed by one or more arguments, when supported, separated by whitespace and terminated by a _carriage return_ -- meaning that `'\n'` must be used at the end of the line when sending a command from the wrapper.
 Unsupported commands or arguments cause **whenever** to log an error, however the offending _command line_ is just ignored with no other side effects.
-Note that a reload only affect item configurations: to reset the global parameters the scheduler application must be restarted.
+Note that a reload only affects item configurations: to reset the global parameters the scheduler application must be restarted.

 The available commands are: